Documentation Index

 4. Click Save.

-Create a certificate authority on Segura
+Create a certificate authority in the Segura® Platform

-Create an organization on Segura
+Create an organization in the Segura® Platform

 Generate a Certificate Signing Request (CSR)